bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise4.md

 }
 </style>

-**Estimated Time to Complete:** 15 minutes
+**Estimated Time to Complete:** 30 minutes

 ## Objectives

-* Discover where the CloudTrail data is being written to within the `cloudlogs-` S3 bucket
+* Discover where the blob storage logs are located in Sentinel
-* Download just today's data to your CloudShell session
+* Write a KQL query to find our access of the honeyfile
-* Analyze the data looking for all API calls made related to the download of the honey file
+* Create a Scheduled query rule leveraging automation for alert enrichment

 ## Challenges